Climate and Nature Bill: Conservative politicians

 CAN Bill campaigners in Wyre Forest call on Mark Garnier MP to support the campaign.

-Overview

-Currently, Simon Hoare and Roger Gale are the Conservative supporters in the Commons.
-They are also both co-sponsors of Savage's bill.
-Before his re-election in 2024, Mark Garnier said that he "support[s] the aims" of the bill, but the Shadow Economic Secretary is yet to confirm his support.
+Simon Hoare and Roger Gale were the Conservative supporters in the Commons when the 2024—2026 session concluded.
+They were also both co-sponsors of Savage's bill.
+Before his re-election in 2024, Mark Garnier said that he "support[s] the aims" of the bill, but the Shadow Economic Secretary did not confirm his support.

-Four Conservative Peers are supporters, including (former Minister for Energy, Climate and Environment) Lord Goldsmith.
+Four Conservative Peers were supporters, including (former Minister for Energy, Climate and Environment) Lord Goldsmith.
 Conservative-led councils passed supporting motions on the bill over 2019–2024—including Cornwall, Devon and Shropshire—and 161 Conservative politicians signed Zero Hour's Climate and Nature Declaration.

-Opposition

-At the bill's second reading on 24 January, the Shadow Minister—Andrew Bowie—said that the Conservative Party could not support the bill as it "misunderstands" energy markets and governance, and may "damage" Britain's prosperity and security.
-Bowie also commented that "whilst respecting those supporting it, [the] bill is deeply flawed, would leave Brits poorer, undermine our democratic process, and damage our energy security."

-The Conservative Environment Network director, Sam Hall, said that, whilst respecting the aspirations of the bill to accelerate environmental action, "the [Labour] Government should focus on meeting existing Conservative-enacted targets".